hmrc/income-tax-mtd-changelog/README.md

 **Note:** The date shown is the date that the change was released to Sandbox or Production.

+### 30 June 2025

+Update to the regex for the `payrollId` field in Individual Calculations API v5.0, v6.0, v7.0 and v8.0

 ### 19 June 2025

 #### Deprecation of API versions